onlabsorg/olojs/doc/Store.md

 ### Properties
 - `subscription.doc`: is the [Document][] containing the observed [Item][]
 - `subscription.path`: is the [Path][] of the observed [Item][]
-- `subscription.callback`: is the function that gets invoked when the item chsnges
+- `subscription.callback`: is the function that gets invoked when the item changes

 ### Subscription.prototype.cancel()
 Cancels the subscription.
 As a consequence, furute changes to the observed item